PSU-Population-Research-Center/census_reald/README.md

 - Language is assessed for the population age 5+ only; therefore, sums across languages will not sum to the total population.<br />
 - Disability status is assessed only for the civilian noninstitutionalized population (excluding the population in institutional group quarters such as skilled nursing facilities whose disability status is not surveyed); therefore, sums across disability status will not sum to total population.<br />
 - REALD race/ethnicity is imputed using language, place of birth, and other person-level characteristics, and then adjusted for consistency at the county level by OMB race/ethnicity only.
 REALD subgroups for White, Asian, or Black are implicitly treated as distributed proportionally to population across each county of a multi-county PUMA.
 REALD approaches are under ongoing development and results may not match totals published elsewhere.
+- RAC2P values changed for the [2023 ACS](https://www.census.gov/programs-surveys/acs/microdata/documentation.html); for the purposes of consistency with prior ACS datasets, RAC2P23 codes were converted to corresponding RAC2P19 codes used in previous releases.
+Where no corresponding code was available, the RAC2P23 and RAC2P19 codes were collapsed to the most disaggregated common scheme possible between the two data sources.

 # Funding Acknowledgement
 OHA IGA#179509 "County-level REALD population estimates"